Ohio Ranks Among Worst States for Smoking

 Here are the results, from the state with the lowest percentage of smokers to the highest:

-Minimum Deposit of $50 required.
+First Deposit Only.
 Must be 21+ and present in OH.
 Gambling Problem?
 Call 1-800-GAMBLER.
 First time depositors only.
 T&Cs apply.

 Warning Signs for Ohio

 The CDC data is clear: Ohio has a serious smoking problem.